Multiple twins in permutations: Concluding Remarks

 \begin{conj} For every $r\geqslant 2$, we have $t^{(r)}(n) = \Theta(n^{r/(2r-1)})$. \end{conj}

-This means that we believe that every permutation contains $r$-twins of length $\Omega(n^{r/(2r-1)})$.
+This means that we believe that every permutation contains an $r$-tuplet of length $\Omega(n^{r/(2r-1)})$.
 While this statement is wide open for every $r\geqslant 2$, notice that, as $r$ tends to $\infty$, the difference of the exponents in the upper and lower bounds in Theorem \ref{thm:_ulbounds} tends to 0 (since both converge to $1/2$).

 Throughout the paper we have kept $r$ fixed, that is, independent of $n$.
 However, in the next conjecture we allow $r=r(n)$.
-We call $r$-twins of length $r$ an \emph{$r$-square}.
+We call an $r$-tuplet of length $r$ an \emph{$r$-square}.
 The question is how large a square is contained in every permutation.
 Let $s(\pi)$ denote the largest integer $r$ such that $\pi$ contains an $r$-square and let $s(n)$ be the minimum of $s(\pi)$ over all $n$-permutations. \begin{conj} We have $n-(s(n))^2=o(n)$. \end{conj} In other words, we believe that every permutation is almost entirely filled by a square.
 Notice that a repeated application of the Erd\H {o}s-Szekeres Theorem (\cite{ErdosSzekeres}) implies that every $n$-permutation contains an $\Omega(\sqrt n)$-square.
 Clearly, the components of this square are monotone.
 It is, therefore, natural to expect even larger squares with components of an arbitrary pattern.

-Finally, let us mention that in \cite{DGR} we devoted a subsection to pairs of twins with forbidden patterns.
-For a given permutation $\tau$ we say that a permutation $\pi$ is $\tau$-free if no subsequence of $\pi$ is similar to $\tau$.
-Let $t^{(r)}(n,\tau)$ denote the longest length of $\tau$-free $r$-twins guaranteed in every $n$-permutation.
-It turns out that, regardless of $r$, the threshold $t^{(r)}(n,\tau)=\Theta(\sqrt n)$ remains valid for any non-monotone pattern $\tau$.
+Next, let us mention $r$-tuplets with forbidden patterns.
+For a given permutation $\tau$ we say that a permutation $\pi$ is \emph{$\tau$-free} if no subsequence of $\pi$ is similar to $\tau$.
+For $r\ge2$, let $t^{(r)}(n,\tau)$ denote the longest length of a $\tau$-free $r$-tuplet guaranteed in every $n$-permutation.
+In \cite{DGR} we showed that $t^{(2)}(n,\tau)=\Theta(\sqrt n)$ for any non-monotone pattern $\tau$.
+It turns out that, somewhat surprisingly, the same threshold remains valid for any $r\ge2$ (with only the constant hidden in $\Theta$ possibly depending on $r$).
+We omit the details.

+Finally, it should be remarked that there has been an extensive research on twins in other discrete structures, like graphs and words over finite alphabets (see \cite{DGR} for more details and references).
+Here we would like to point to one of the most interesting results in this area.
+In 2012, Axenovich, Person, and Puzynina proved in \cite{APP} that every binary sequence of length $n$ contains $r$ disjoint identical subsequences, each of length $n/r-o(n)$.
+Equally interesting is their method of proof: they proved and then utilized a special version of the regularity lemma for words, an analog of the celebrated Szemer\'edi's Regularity Lemma for graphs.

+In the context of the results presented in this paper we wonder if a similar tool would help to improve bounds on $t^{(r)}(n)$ and ultimately prove Conjecture \ref{Con}.
+We are only aware of a regularity lemma for permutations developed by Cooper in \cite{Coo} (see also \cite{HKS}), but it seems not suitable for tackling the problem of twins.